ENOT: Expectile Regularization for Fast and Accurate Training of Neural Optimal Transport: Introduction

-However, MP formulation of the OT problem is intractable, since it requires finding the maps $T$ under the coupling constraints (which is non-convex optimisation problem) and is not general enough to provide a way for some mass-splitting solutions (\cite{peyre2019computational}).
-It is possible to generalize equation (\ref{eq:monge}) by making OT problem convex through the constraints relaxation, which is known as \textit{Kantorovich problem} (KP) (ref. \cite{villani2009optimal}):
+However, MP formulation of the OT problem is intractable, since it requires finding the maps $T$ under the coupling constraints (which is non-convex optimization problem) and is not general enough to provide a way for some mass-splitting solutions.
+By relaxing constraints in equation (\ref{eq:monge}), the OT problem becomes convex and this form is known as \textit{Kantorovich problem} (KP) (ref. \cite{villani2009optimal}):